fdnd-agency/funda/README.md

 1) As a User, I want to be able to see all my saved houses so that I can have a general impression of which houses I'm interested in.

-2) As a User, I want to be able to see all te details of a saved house so that I can reconsider if it is still a house I want to keep in mij favorite houses list.
+2) As a User, I want to be able to see all te details of a saved house so that I can reconsider if it is still a house I want to keep in my favorite houses list.

 4) As a User, I want to be able to create custom ratting points so that so I have a better control over qualities of the object that I value.